AP source: Aging New York nuclear plant to close by 2021

 New Orleans-based Entergy declined to comment on the deal, which was first reported by The New York Times.

-Cuomo spokesman Richard Azzopardi said any discussion of an agreement was premature.
+Cuomo spokesman Richard Azzopardi said any talk of an agreement was premature.

-“There is no agreement,” Azzopardi wrote in an email.
-“Gov. Cuomo has been working on a possible agreement for 15 years and until it’s done, it’s not done.
+“Gov. Cuomo has been working on a possible agreement for 15 years and until it’s done, it’s not done,” Azzopardi wrote in an email. .
 Close only counts for horseshoes, not for nuclear plants.”

-The agreement would allow the closure deadline to be delayed a few years if the state and Entergy agree.
+The agreement requires Entergy to make repairs and upgrades to Indian Point and its spent fuel storage system.
+It would give the state time to find an alternative source of electricity and allow the closure deadline to be delayed a few years if the state and Entergy agree.

 Others who worked on the agreement include Attorney General Eric Schneiderman, also a Democrat, and the environmental organization Riverkeeper.